bast/tromso-paragliding.xyz/content/notes.md

 +++
 +++

-# My own notes from 2 SIV courses
+# My own notes from two SIV courses

 I wrote these down for me so that I don't lose them but maybe they are useful for others, too.